 Side effects: ARNI treatment is very well tolerated.
 However, the most serious, but extremely rare, potential side effect of sacubitril/valsartan can be a serious, allergic reaction called angioedema (rapid swelling of deeper skin tissues as well as the tissues around the throat, causing breathing difficulty).

 Sacubitril/valsartan should NOT be started until 36 hours after discontinuing an ACE-inhibitor.
 Sacubitril/valsartan must not be taken in addition to an ACE-inhibitor or an ARB.
 It must not be taken by patients who have had cough or have suffered an allergic reaction with ACE-inhibitors or by patients who have had angioedema by any cause in the past.
 The most common side effects with sacubitril/valsartan (which may affect more than 1 in 10 people) are low blood pressure, high blood potassium levels (hyperkalemia) or mild impairment of kidney function.

-Top tips: Sacubitril/valsartan should only be prescribed to heart failure patients who are still symptomatic despite treatment with full dose ACE-inhibitor.
+Top tips: The most recent ESC Guidelines recommend that sacubitril/valsartan be prescribed to heart failure patients who are still symptomatic despite treatment with full dose ACE-inhibitor or ARB.
+Sacubitril/valsartan may also be considered in symptomatic patients with reduced ejection fraction who have not been previously treated with an ACE inhibitor or ARB.
 It must not be taken by patients currently taking ACE-inhibitors or angiotensin receptor blockers (ARBs).